 - During periods of leave the HCP client contribution will be suspended, unless otherwise instructed by the consumer/ representative.

-- HCP client contribution reviews must be conducted at least annually or more often if required and\or requested by either the consumer or AccessCare.
-Amounts can be waived, reduced or increased as a result of a review.
+- HCP client contribution reviews are conducted at least annually or more often if required and\or requested by either the consumer or AccessCare.
+Amounts can be waived, reduced or increased following a review.